-The Office of Financial Aid establishes annual student budgets (.pdf) to reflect a realistic cost of attendance.
-These budgets include both your billable costs, above, and those non-billable costs associated most commonly with college.
-We then use this budget to determine your eligibility for assistance.
+The Office of Financial Aid establishes annual student budgets to reflect a realistic cost of attendance.
+These budgets include both your direct (billable) costs, above, and those non-billable costs associated most commonly with college.
+We then use this budget to determine your eligibility for financial aid.
 Per federal regulation, the combination of financial assistance received by the student from all sources cannot exceed the established student budget.

-The Office of Student Accounts is responsible for the billing and payment process for all undergraduate students.
+The Office of Student Accounts is responsible for the billing and payment process for all students.
 Each student has a student account, which summarizes all charges and payments made for University services.
 The transactions in this account accumulate over the entire enrollment period at the University of Dayton.

-Adjustments to your schedule may affect your charges and aid so be sure to talk with a financial aid counselor if you must drop a course (or courses).
-Learn more about the University's refund policy, your charges and financial aid may be adjusted.
+Adjustments to your schedule may affect your charges and aid so be sure to talk with a financial aid counselor if you plan to drop a course (or courses).
+Based on the University's refund policy, your charges and financial aid may be adjusted.